kerneljay/FiveM-Spawn-UI/README.md

 # Usage
 - bun i (install the packages/node_modules)
 - bun run dev (run the website in development mode)
-- bun run build (builds the website into a dist/ directory)
+- bun run build (builds the code into a dist/ directory)